 Post 16 travel assistance is therefore discretionary and subject to assessment, as detailed within this policy.
 Each application will be assessed on its own merit, reviewing the specific individual needs of the young person against this policy.
-It is therefore important that all the information and evidence requested is provided during the application process.
+It is therefore important that all the information and evidence requested is provided during the application process as this will support decision making.